Last fact-checked: 5 October 2020

-Yes – there are so many available there are bound to be some that are suitable for your needs.
+There are so many available there are bound to be some that are suitable for your needs.
 Many of the facial wrinkle treatments target specific problems or areas, and you will need to do a little research to identify your particular problem(s) and figure out what are the best treatments or combination of treatments that will achieve your goals.

 There are plenty of non-surgical facial wrinkle treatment options available – some can be performed in a matter of minutes with virtually no downtime – and others may take several weeks.

-The procedure consists of a quick injection into the facial muscles, which temporarily paralyses them and thereby minimizes wrinkles.
+The procedure consists of a quick injection into the facial muscles, which temporarily paralyzes them and thereby minimizes wrinkles.
 It is especially good for expression lines – such as the ‘11’ lines that appear between the eyebrows.
-Results last for around 6 months, after which top-ups can be administered to maintain the look.
+Results last for around six months, after which top-ups can be administered to maintain the look.